SLywnow/Kopia-for-Unity/README.md

 You can open additional info about snapshot, also, you can remove or restore this snapshot.
 Also, you can see files in snapshot, see [File browsing](https://github.com/SLywnow/Kopia-for-Unity/blob/main/README.md#file-browsing) for more info.

 ### **File browsing**
 You can see all files and directories in snapshot.
-You can restore any file or directory by press "Restore" button on right.
+You can restore any file or directory by pressing "Restore" button on right.
 To move back press "To the top" or "Close" on top.

 ### **While working**
-When asset working all GUI vanish  and you see status of current task
+When asset working all GUI vanishes and you see status of current task

 # **Settings**
 To open settings click on settings icon on top right

 - Path to exe: path to kopia.exe file, example: C:\KopiaUI\resources\server (only folder, not file)
-- Show .meta files: shows .meta files in file browser
+- Show .meta files: shows .meta files in the file browser
-- Snapshot only Asset folder: create snapshot only for Assets folder, instead of full project
+- Snapshot only Asset folder: create snapshot only for Assets folder instead of whole project
-- Dont rewrite files when restore: Only new or deleted files will be writen when you restore data
+- Don't rewrite files when restore: Only new or deleted files will be writen when you restore data

 Save button will save new settings, Cancel will return data back to old config

-All data stored in config.cfg file in KopiaUnity's folder
+All data stores in config.cfg file in KopiaUnity's folder

+# **Console**
+To open console click on console icon on top right

+You can enter any kopia commands here, returns will be showed in Unity's console.
+But I recommends to use classical console for that.

 # **TO DO**
 - Create system to autorun server
 - Fix bugs
-- Fix bug "Getting control 4's position in a group with only 4 controls when doing repaint" when open file browser
-- Add console line
+- Add more console commands in help